lharinarayanan/R-programmes/README.md

 # R-programmes
 Implementation of various concepts in R
-1)Basic concepts like handling of vectors and matrices 2)Functions in R
+1. Basic concepts like handling of vectors and matrices
+2. Functions in R